 The previous attempt fails, because the statement is not general enough.
 We

-cannot restrict our attention to the situation where the term Lam t
+cannot restrict our attention to the situation where the term Lam t has a

 function type.
 We must also reason about the situations where it has a